Cody McDonald

-Cody Darren John McDonald (born 30 May 1986) is an English professional footballer who plays as a striker.
+Cody Darren John McDonald (born 30 May 1986) is an English former professional footballer who played as a striker.
+He played in the English Football League with Norwich City, Gillingham, Coventry City and AFC Wimbledon, and in non-League with Witham Town, Maldon Town, Dartford and Ebbsfleet United.

 Club career

 Early career

 McDonald was born in Witham, Essex.
 He started his career playing for Valley Swifts in the Braintree & North Essex Sunday League before being spotted by Witham Town.
 He made his debut at Witham aged 16 and stayed at the club for more than four years.
 Throughout his football career McDonald has featured sporadically as a batsman for the first XI of Witham Cricket Club.

 Dartford

 McDonald continued to turn out for Valley Swifts even after his move from Witham to Maldon Town in July 2008, before signing for Isthmian League Premier Division side Dartford in October 2008.
 Dartford put a stop to his Sunday League exploits and in his short 4-month stay at Princes Park he made 17+3 appearances scoring 19 goals in all competitions, including a hat-trick against Canvey Island on 30 December 2008.
 It was form such as this which attracted interest from higher league clubs such as Norwich and reportedly Crystal Palace, Charlton Athletic and Reading.

 On 26 January 2009, McDonald was accompanied by Dartford manager Tony Burman to Norwich City's training ground at Colney for a two-day trial at the club and the Darts' boss later commented that "he (McDonald) enjoyed the experience and in my opinion did not look out of place over the two days".